Roj-xx/vella-web-tech-project/README.md

 # VELLA: A Virtual Enhanced Lifeline for Lifeblood Accessibility

-VELLA is a web-based blood donation management and coordination system that enables users and administrators to manage donor information, blood requests, and donation drive participation through a centralized and role-based platform.
+VELLA is a web-based Blood Donation Management and Coordination System designed to streamline donor management, facilitate type-specific blood requests, support blood inventory tracking, and improve the coordination of donation drives in the province of Marinduque.
+It provides a centralized and accessible platform that enhances efficiency, reliability, and organization in blood donation activities.

-Users can register, manage their profiles, view and respond to blood requests, join donation drives, and track their participation.
-Administrators can manage donor records, monitor and process blood requests, create and manage donation drives, and oversee participant activities within the system.
+Donors (users) can register, manage their profiles, receive and respond to blood requests, participate in donation drives, and stay informed about blood donation activities.
+Administrators can manage donor records, monitor and organize blood requests, oversee blood inventory, create and coordinate donation drives, and ensure proper handling of system data and operations.

 ---